 Invoices should clearly indicate where payments are to be sent.
 Incomplete invoices may result in a delay of payment.

 Purchases of an estimated value of $50,000 or more - (or those below $50,000 which are conducive to competition) Formal solicitations are prepared and issued by UC Davis Procurement & Contracting Services.
-The solicitations are provided to potential bidders and are posted in the UC Supplier Registration and Sourcing System, along with other UC bidding opportunities.
+The solicitations are provided to potential bidders and are posted on the CalUSource website, along with other UC bidding opportunities.
 Suppliers are required to register in that system if they wish to submit a proposal on any open RFx.
 Awards are made to the responsive, responsible bidder with the lowest overall cost to the university.